drupalsocialinitiative/social_auth_gitlab/README.txt

 HOW IT WORKS
 ------------

-User can click on the Gitlab logo in the Social Auth Login block.
+User can click on the GitLab logo in the Social Auth Login block.
 You can also add a button or link anywhere on the site that points to /user/login/gitlab, so theming and customizing the button or link is very flexible.

-When the user opens the /user/login/gitlab link, it automatically takes user to Gitlab for authentication.
-Gitlab then returns the user to Drupal site.
+When the user opens the /user/login/gitlab link, it automatically takes user to GitLab for authentication.
+GitLab then returns the user to Drupal site.
-If we have an existing Drupal user with the same email address provided by Gitlab, that user is logged in.
+If we have an existing Drupal user with the same email address provided by GitLab, that user is logged in.
 Otherwise, a new Drupal user is created.